You can easily stimulate ideas by your team members in four ways – individually and as a group, according to a neuroscience expert.

 By understanding that individuals vary in their balance of exploration and focus, you can structure your teams accordingly.
 This means putting creative people together to work on your most innovative challenges, and putting others together who are really good at doing tasks.
 Google did this a few years ago in creating innovative divisions like Google X, and other divisions that focus more on managing functions and keeping them highly efficient.

-When I worked in a medium-sized PR firm in my early days, it became clear some consultants were very good creatively (but very ordinary managers and coordinators), while others were good at management and administration, but mediocre at creativity.
+When I worked in a medium-sized PR firm in my early days, it became clear some consultants were very good creatively (but very ordinary managers and coordinators), while others were good at management and administration, but quite ordinary at creativity.
 The firm’s owners didn’t recognize that putting similar people together for brainstorming and other purposes could provide synergies.
 Would have been interesting to see the results of such an approach!